Irish National Liberation Army: Hunger strike

 There was a bitter clash over the IRSP's share of money raised in an American fund-raising tour undertaken by three of the hunger-strikers' relatives, Liz O'Hara, Malachy McCreesh, and Seán Sands.
 The tour had been organised by Noraid, the Provisional IRA's support group in the United States.
 Noraid had objected to O'Hara being on the tour because her brother Patsy was a "communist" and would sully the image republicans had in the United States.
 However, the other relatives refused to go unless she accompanied them.
 There were disputes over the exact amount of money raised but the only certainty is INLA prisoners received none of it.
 IRSP member Seán Flynn travelled to New York where he met Martin Galvin, a leading Noraid spokesman.
 The meeting devolved into a shouting match with Galvin denouncing Flynn as a communist and having him thrown out of the house.
 Flynn toured the United States as a representative of the H-Block committee but Noraid was told to stay away from any meeting he was speaking at.
 A wealthy Noraid supporter who did attend a meeting was so disgusted by Flynn's sympathy for Native Americans and African Americans that he tore up a previously promised cheque for $10,000.
 He allegedly told Flynn "I don't like niggers".

+The hunger strikes brought new recruits into the INLA, young men from Catholic ghettos attracted by the group's left-wing rhetoric.
+The INLA, less disciplined and hierarchal than the IRA, offered more opportunities for immediate action.
+For the first time the INLA rivalled the Provisional IRA in Belfast in terms of military activity, carrying out frequent attacks on British security forces.
 The INLA unit which operated in the Lower Falls area of Belfast, led by Gerard Steenson, were particularly active at this time.
 However, the Belfast INLA was increasingly at odds with the Dublin leadership for personal and political reasons.
 By the beginning of 1982, this faction had shot and wounded the INLA's northern organiser Jackie Goodman, IRSP Belfast city councillor Sean Flynn and Flynn's brother Harry Flynn, hiding out in Dublin after escaping from the Maze prison in 1976.
 Steenson's faction claimed they were the true INLA.
 In response, the old Dublin INLA leadership declared they be shot on sight.